omnifaces/optimusfaces/README.md

 Utility library for OmniFaces + PrimeFaces combined.

-This project basically combines best of [OmniFaces](https://omnifaces.org/) and [PrimeFaces](https://primefaces.org/) with help of [OmniPersistence](https://github.com/omnifaces/omnipersistence), an utility library for JPA.
-This project should make it a breeze to create semi-dynamic lazy-loaded, searchable, sortable and filterable `<p:dataTable>` based on a JPA model and a generic entity service.
+This project basically combines best of [OmniFaces](https://omnifaces.org/) and [PrimeFaces](https://primefaces.org/) with help of [OmniPersistence](https://github.com/omnifaces/omnipersistence), an utility library for Jakarta Persistence (JPA).
+This project should make it a breeze to create semi-dynamic lazy-loaded, searchable, sortable and filterable `<p:dataTable>` based on a Jakarta Persistence model and a generic entity service.

 ### Installation